The science

 Science

-Sound cues associated with specific spatial locations improved recall by 40% when played during slow-wave sleep.
+Sound cues tied to specific spatial locations improved recall when replayed during slow-wave sleep.
+Cued items were recalled better than uncued items.

 Schreiner & Rasch (2015)